JacobPStrock/JacobPStrock.github.io/_posts/2022-02-05-Making-a-Github-Hosted-Website-with-Jekyll-and-Ruby.md

 __Option 2__:

-This second option is the focus of the article and for those who want more control.
-I will cover how to use custom themes, adapt them to your needs, add pages, add posts, and even getting a custom domain name for your website.
+This second option is for those who want more control.
+With this, I will cover how to use custom themes, adapt them to your needs, add pages, add posts, and even getting a custom domain name for your website.

 ### Using a custom theme and template
 The amount of open source themes for Jekyll is astounding.
 With little effort, you can make use themes built with the design skill of professional web designers.
 While there are a wealth of themes of high quality, it can be a little intimidating at first to know how to update and implement them for your own needs, especially if like me you were not familiar with Jekyll and web-design before hand.
-Fear-not, I will take you through how to build a beautiful site with the example of the _minimal mistakes_ theme.
+Do not worry, I will take you through how to build a beautiful site with the example of the _minimal mistakes_ theme.
 If you are interested in another theme, you can find a gallery of downloadable, github page compatible themes [here](https://jekyllthemes.io/github-pages-themes).

 There are actually several ways to implement the minimal mistakes theme, but I recommend forking the repository and using this as a template.
 Obviously, with your own forked version of the template, it let's us make more changes down the line since we have access to all the code.